Resilient Topology-Aware Coordination for Dynamic 3D UAV Networks under Node Failure: System Model

-We adopt an analytical power model for rotary-wing UAVs to characterize the energy efficiency of the networks.
-Let $v_k(t) = \|\mathbf{v}_k(t)\|$ be the instantaneous scalar speed of UAV $k$.
-The propulsion power $P_k^{\text{fly}}(t)$ required for maintaining flight at speed $v_k(t)$ is formulated as follows~\cite{zeng2019energy}:
+We adopt an analytical power model for rotary-wing UAVs to evaluate network energy efficiency.
+Let $v_k(t) = \|\mathbf{v}_k(t)\|$ be the scalar speed of UAV $k$.
+The propulsion power $P_k^{\text{fly}}(t)$ required to maintain flight at speed $v_k(t)$ is formulated as~\cite{zeng2019energy}:

-where $P_0$ and $P_i$ represent the blade profile power and induced power in hovering status, respectively.
-The constant $U_{\text{tip}}$ denotes the tip speed of the rotor blade, and $v_0$ is the mean rotor induced velocity when hovering.
-The parameters $d_{\text{fuse}}$, $\rho$, $s$, and $A$ represent the fuselage drag ratio, air density, rotor solidity, and rotor disc area, respectively.
-Specifically, the three terms in \eqref{eq:propulsion_power} correspond to the blade profile power, induced power, and parasitic power required to overcome fuselage drag.
+where $P_0$ and $P_i$ are the blade profile and induced power in hovering, respectively. $U_{\text{tip}}$ is the rotor blade tip speed, and $v_0$ is the mean rotor induced velocity when hovering.
+The parameters $d_{\text{fuse}}$, $\rho$, $s$, and $A$ denote fuselage drag ratio, air density, rotor solidity, and rotor disc area.
+The three terms in \eqref{eq:propulsion_power} correspond to blade profile, induced, and parasitic power.

-Beyond the propulsion of aerial nodes, the total network power consumption $P_{\text{total}}(t)$ incorporates the energy cost of both the dynamic UAV swarm and the fixed ground infrastructure.
-It is expressed as:
+Total network power consumption $P_{\text{total}}(t)$ incorporates the energy cost of the UAV swarm and the ground infrastructure:

-where $K_U = 4$ is the number of mobile UAVs, and the total serving nodes are $K = K_U + 1$. $P_{\text{GBS}}$ denotes the constant power consumption of the stationary GBS, which includes its signal processing and backhaul transmission circuitry.
-The inclusion of the survival indicator $\xi_k(t)$ ensures that power is only aggregated over operational UAVs, reflecting the physical reality that a failed node no longer draws propulsion or communication power from the system's aggregate resources.
+where $K_U = 4$ and $K = K_U + 1$. $P_{\text{GBS}}$ denotes the constant power of the stationary GBS, including signal processing and backhaul circuitry.
+The survival indicator $\xi_k(t)$ ensures power is aggregated only over operational UAVs, as failed nodes do not draw propulsion or communication power.